 7. Plaintiff had begun to attempt to exclusively morally control publication of his original figurenude art and this attempt caused research into past creations of the nude form.
 Plaintiff discovered a truthful historical record of nude art being attributed to the Plaintiff at <web.archive.org/web/20020815143411/www.eartheye.com/nudes.html>.
-These nude photos are the early work of an obvious master photographer developing an absolute use of the nude human form as figure displayed exclusively as an OBJECT of art and not as a person.

-8. While researching the historical use of <eartheye.com> for art, the domain was offered to the Plaintiff contrary to US Title 15 § 1125(d) repeatedly but was then sold to EDATS Inc in FL allegedly for \$2,300, as seen in the record.
-The Plaintiff had advised NameMedia Inc that the domain had once been used for commerce and was rightly owned already by Curtis J Neeley Jr. from 1996 until 2003.
+These nude photos are the early work of an obvious master photographer developing an absolute use of the nude human forms as figures displayed exclusively as art OBJECTS and not as people.
+2.0 8.
+While researching the historical use of <eartheye.com> for art, the domain was offered to the Plaintiff contrary to US Title 15 § 1125(d) repeatedly but was then sold to EDATS Inc in FL allegedly for \$2,300, as seen in the record.
+The Plaintiff had advised NameMedia Inc that the domain had once been used for commerce and was rightly owned by Curtis J Neeley Jr. from 1996 until 2003.
 The Plaintiff was then practically dared to pursue NameMedia Inc before domain name resolution panelists.
-This is the HOAX or excuse for law called DNRP by those regulating the Ponzi scheme called the "domain-name" economy.

 III.
 Second US Title 1125(d) tort by NameMedia Inc.